 Just for fun, here’s the same plot for the name Siri.

-Why might the popularity have dropped so suddenly?
-Well, Siri happens to be the name of the voice assistant for Apple products and was introduced in 2011.
+Why might the popularity have dropped so suddenly after 2010?
+Well, Siri happens to be the name of Apple’s voice assistant and was introduced in 2011.
 Let’s draw a line for the year 2011 and take a look…